-Chef Daniel Bruce, who oversees all culinary operations at the Boston Harbor Hotel (including the menus at Meritage and Rowes Wharf Sea Grille), shares the recipes that he cooks for his family in Simply New England: Seasonal Recipes That Celebrate Land and Sea.
+Chef Daniel Bruce, longtime Executive Chef at the Boston Harbor Hotel (including on-site restaurants Meritage and Rowes Wharf Sea Grille), shares the recipes that he cooks for his family in Simply New England: Seasonal Recipes That Celebrate Land and Sea.
 A compilation of contemporary New England cuisine, all 125 recipes feature seasonal, local products (enhanced by the occasional French or Italian twist thanks to Bruce’s professional travels to both countries).

-Joanne Chang (also of Myers + Chang) shares essential baking tips and 150 recipes from her super successful Flour Bakery + Café, now with three locations in and around Boston.
+Joanne Chang (also of Myers + Chang) shares essential baking tips and more than 150 recipes from her super successful mini chain of award-winning Flour Bakery + Cafés, now with multiple locations in and around Boston.
 Bakers and pastry makers will learn the secrets to her perfect croissants and her infamous sticky buns in this accessible, instant classic cookbook.

-The second cookbook from Boston’s beloved Joanne Chang, includes the most-requested savories from the menus at her four Flour Bakery + Cafés.
+The second cookbook from Boston’s beloved Joanne Chang, includes the most-requested savories from the menus at expanding empire of Flour Bakery + Cafés.
 At-home cooks – experienced and amateurs, alike – can choose from 100 gratifying recipes (accompanied by mouthwatering color photos) perfect for easy at-home eating and entertaining from amped up brunch basics to specialty soups, pizzas, pasta, and, of course, signature sweets.

 Chef/CEO Steve DiFillippo of the award-winning Davio’s Northern Italian Steakhouse empire shares his successful business strategy in his exciting, story-driven, fast-paced memoir and business book.
 Full of practical advice (and twelve signature recipes), It’s All About the Guest shares DiFillippo’s experiences on every interpersonal, financial, managerial, philosophical, emotional and technical lesson learned and encountered along his way to becoming a successful restaurateur.

-Plucked from the pages of the Boston Globe Food Section, this collection of seafood-focused recipes highlights contributions from Boston’s most acclaimed chefs including Ken Oringer of Uni, Toro and Coppa fame, Lydia Shire of Scampo, Jasper White of the Summer Shack, Ana Sortun of Oleana, Sarma and Sofra Bakery, Gordon Hamersley of Hamersley’s Bistro and Jody Adams of Rialto at the Charles Hotel and Trade.
+Plucked from the pages of the Boston Globe Food Section, this collection of seafood-focused recipes highlights contributions from Boston’s most acclaimed chefs including Ken Oringer of Uni, Toro and Coppa fame, Lydia Shire of Scampo, Jasper White of the Summer Shack, Ana Sortun of Oleana, Sarma and Sofra Bakery, Gordon Hamersley of Hamersley’s Bistro and Jody Adams of Trade.

 A longtime proponent of sustainable dining and the use of local, farm-fresh foods, chef Peter Davis plucks some of his most tantalizing recipes, fresh from the menus of Henrietta’s Table, and puts them all together in this 218-page, full color cookbook.
 New England cuisine comes to life through the cooking and the farmer and purveyor profiles scattered throughout.

-Taking your cooking to the next level takes a touch of fearlessness – luckily Tremont 647 chef-owner Andy Husbands has fearlessness to spare.
+Taking your cooking to the next level takes a touch of fearlessness – luckily The Smoke Shop‘s chef-owner Andy Husbands has fearlessness to spare.
 With some guidance from the pages of this cookbook, home cooks can expand beyond their usual repertoire and explore the edge of American cuisine.
 Husbands teaches the home cook how to incorporate bold global flavors to spice up the most basic meal.

-Partners in ‘cue, Andy Husbands of Tremont 647 and Chris Hart reveal their secrets to blue-ribbon-winning barbecue in Wicked Good Barbecue, a 224 page collection that includes their award-winning beef brisket as well as the twenty-five step Champion Chicken .
+Partners in ‘cue, Andy Husbands of The Smoke Shop and Chris Hart reveal their secrets to blue-ribbon-winning barbecue in Wicked Good Barbecue, a 224 page collection that includes their award-winning beef brisket as well as the twenty-five step Champion Chicken .
 Backyard grillers can see if they’ve got the chops to recreate recipes from these two New England-based chefs/pit masters.

-Barbeque guru and Tremont 647 chef-owner Andy Husbands turns his award-winning grill skills to the topic of burgers in his new cookbook, Wicked Good Burgers.
+Barbeque guru and Andy Husbands, chef-owner of three locations of The Smoke Shop, turns his award-winning grill skills to the topic of burgers in his new cookbook, Wicked Good Burgers.
 He fearlessly incorporates new techniques (like smoking, grilling, griddling and sous vide-ing) and ingredients (like beef, lamb and goat) to up the ante on the humble but delicious sandwich.

-Backyard grillers can up their game with this volume by veteran barbecue champions Chris Hart and Andy Husbands of Tremont 647.
+Backyard grillers can up their game with this volume by veteran barbecue champions Chris Hart and Andy Husbands of The Smoke Shop.
 The recipes travel all over the world to find some of the tastiest grilled items like smoky, sweet Korean barbecue, Caribbean jerk ribs and Sichuan chicken sticks with plenty of spice.
 With Husbands and Hart as culinary guides, at-home grill masters will increase their prowess exponentially.